alirezanet/Husky.Net/README.md

 - Share your feedback and ideas to improve this tool
 - Share Husky.Net on your favorite social media and your friends
 - Write a blog post about Husky.Net
+- All contributions are welcome!
+Feel free to send pull requests

 ## Credits